sef-global/sef-site/pull_request_template.md

 ## Screenshots
 <!---  Include an animated GIF or screenshot if the change affects the UI.  -->

-## Security checks
+##  Checklist
-- [ ] This PR doesn't commit any keys, passwords, tokens, usernames, or other secrets.
+- [x] This PR doesn't commit any keys, passwords, tokens, usernames, or other secrets.
+- [ ] My code follows the style guidelines of this project
+- [ ] I have performed a self-review of my own code
+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have made corresponding changes to the documentation

 ## Related PRs
 <!--- List any other related PRs -->